Q&A with Executive Head Chef

 And do you have a food style?

 I'm sure people would argue with me but I don't think I have a style.
-I do like simple looking dishes and I like every element of the dish to speak for itself.
+I love the English food seasons, and everything seasonal always tastes amazing if cooked right!!
 Anything I make, I want to be the best and I was always taught if you wouldn't eat it yourself why would you serve it?

 How do you go about developing menus for somewhere as big as Twickenham?